Linear algebra and group theory: 6d. Complex spheres

 (2) As for the independence result, this follows as well as in the real case, by using this time the Wick formula as a main technical ingredient. \end{proof}

-As a conclusion to all this, we have now a good level in linear algebra, and probability.
-And this can only open up a whole new set of perspectives, on what further books can be read.
-Here is a guide, to what can be learned, as a continuation:
+As a conclusion to all this, we have now a good level in linear algebra, and also in probability.
+And this can only open up a whole new set of perspectives, on what further books can be read, in relation with geometry, analysis, and physics.